Taillan/AWS-3-Tier-App/README.md

 - YTB: https://www.youtube.com/watch?v=sCBTeMd0Jj4

 # Preface
+A AWS S3 Bucket is used for Terraform Backend to save the tfstate

 On each ressources tags are used :
 - Owner -> To identified Owner.
 The variable value are asked at terraforn applied command